jodur/imagesdirectory-camera/README.md

 - display the snapshots with a camera entity within homeassistant The camera is using the selected snapshots directly from files  **without** a intermediate format

-The platform is designed for general use of converting snapshot to GIF or MP4, so it is useful for everyone who has to handle or deal with snapshots created by cameras of image processing software.
+The platform is designed for general use of converting snapshots to animated GIF or MP4, so it is useful for everyone who has to handle or deal with snapshots created by cameras of image processing software.
 The component can also be used to create a slideshow of pictures or create a timelaps video/camera from pictures in a directory

-Platform setup
+# Platform setup

 To use this component, copy the directory `imagedirectory`and it contents to the `custom_components` directory of your homeassistant.